Keys87/KCalc-project/readme-backup.md

 V3.0 +: "int literal" error has comeback, its a non-fatal console error(this means that the app will work as intended even when the error is triggered), it won't be fixed

-V5.0+ : you can separat by hundreds, tens, tens of thousands or even more!
+V5.0+ : you can separate by hundreds, tens, tens of thousands or even more!
 This is non-fatal GUI bug

 ### How to commit
   - First, you must know that the owner of this repository is a human and not active at all times to check your code.